Exciting mutual inclination in planetary systems with a distant stellar companion: the case of Kepler-108: Conditions and outcomes of ivection resonance capture

-First we study the outcomes of resonance encounter using the dimensionless Hamiltonian \eqref{eq:Ham_1st} and \eqref{eq:Ham_2nd}.
-These two Hamiltonians have forms identical to first and second-order mean-motion resonances (MMR) up to some sign changes, so many of the results for MMR capture can be directly applied.
+First we study the outcomes when the system encounters an ivection resonance during migration.
+The dimensionless Hamiltonians \eqref{eq:Ham_1st} and \eqref{eq:Ham_2nd} have forms identical to first and second-order mean-motion resonances (MMR) up to some sign changes, so many of the results for MMR capture can be directly applied.
 The similarity can be easily seen from the contour of the Hamiltonians shown in Figure \ref{Ham_contour}.
-Due to this similarity, here we only summarize the possible outcomes of resonance encounter. {(For of MMR capture and its outcomes, see \citealt{Peale76,BorderiesGoldreich84,MustillWyatt11,XuLai17}.)}
+Due to this similarity, here we only summarize the possible outcomes of a resonance encounter. {(For of MMR capture and its outcomes, see \citealt{Peale76,BorderiesGoldreich84,MustillWyatt11,XuLai17}.)}

-Near the resonance, $\eta$ is no longer constant since migration changes $\dot\theta_0$.
+Near the resonance, $\eta$ is no longer constant since migration (or change in binary separation) changes $n_B$ or $\dot\Omega_0$.
 The speed and direction of migration can be characterized by the parameter $d\eta/d\tau$, where $\tau=t/T_0$ is the dimensionless time associated with the Hamiltonian.
-When $d\eta/d\tau<0$, the system cannot be captured into the resonance.
+When the system encounters the resonance with $d\eta/d\tau<0$, it cannot be captured into the resonance.
 The inclination may increase by at most $\sim I_0$ as the system crosses the resonance.

 When $d\eta/d\tau > 0$, resonance capture becomes possible.
 Whether the system can be captured into the resonance depends on the migration rate and the initial mutual inclination.
 When migration is slow ($d\eta/d\tau\lesssim 1$) and initial inclination small ($I/I_0\lesssim 1$), resonance capture is guaranteed.
 When migration is fast ($d\eta/d\tau\gg 1$) or initial inclination is large ($I/I_0\gg 1$), resonance capture is impossible.
 Between these two limits, capture is in general probabilistic.
 We numerically compute the probability of capture as a function of $d\eta/d\tau$ and initial $I/I_0$ {following the method in \citet{MustillWyatt11} (see their Figure 2, which presents the same result with slightly different notations)}, and the result is shown in Figure \ref{capture_probability}.